 The interdisciplinary forensic studies minor is designed to provide a background in criminal investigation, criminal evidence, and criminalistics.
 However, those students specifically interested in working in a forensic (crime) laboratory should also consider majoring in biology and/or chemistry.

-Regardless of major, students may complete 18 hours of interdisciplinary coursework to earn an interdisciplinary minor in forensic studies.
-Select one of the following links, based on your catalog year:
+Regardless of major, students may complete 21 hours of coursework to earn the interdisciplinary minor in forensic studies.
+Requirements for the minor are described below.
+In reviewing the requirements, please note the following:

 1. Three courses are required: CRJU-320, Criminal Investigative Theory, which is offered in fall and spring semesters; CRJU-341, Introduction to Forensic Science, which is offered in fall semesters; and CRJU-481, Forensic Law, which is offered in spring semesters.